eyalk11/speech-to-text.nvim/README.md

 # nvim-voicerec
 Neovim speech to text using [speech_recognition](https://github.com/Uberi/speech_recognition).
-You can select your favorite engine for STT: whisper, openai, google ...(will add support to all supported engines in speech_recognition soon).
+You can select your favorite engine for STT: whisper, openai, google ...

+(will add support to all supported engines in speech_recognition soon)

 ## Installation